bastie/fastZPAQ/README.md

 # ZPAQ

-zpaq is a journaling archiver optimized for user-level incremental backup of directory trees in Windows, MacOS/X and \*nix.
-It supports AES-256 encryption, 5 multi-threaded compression levels, and content-aware file fragment level deduplication.
+zpaq is a journaling archiver optimized for user-level incremental backup of directory trees in MacOS/X. It supports AES-256 encryption, 5 multi-threaded compression levels, and content-aware file fragment level deduplication.
 For backups it adds only files whose date has changed, and keeps both old and new versions.
 You can roll